132nd-vWing/132-TRP-388/TRP/BAS/BAS-03/Website Text.md

 * Objective 4: To return to the airfield and perform a touch-and-go, via a straight-in approach.
 * Objective 5: To return to the airfield and safely land, performing an 'over-head break'.

-## References
+## Trainee Preparation:
+Familiarise yourself with the over-head break as described in the 388th Training Manual.

+References:
 * 388th Training Manual:
 * 388th SOPs:
 * 388th Kneeboard Pack:

-## Trainee Preparation:
-Familiarise yourself with the over-head break as described in the 388th Training Manual.

 ## Instructor Preparation:
 Not required.